One of the main reasons Japanese gel came about and, most importantly, became so popular is its versatility in creating nail art with it.

-If you haven’t yet joined in Japanese Gel Nail certification… they are super fun and yes a little intense, but this allows you the opportunity to challenge yourself!
-I’ll drop the link in the description box below so that you can check out all the details.
+If you haven’t yet joined in Japanese Gel Nail certification… they are super fun and, yes, a little intense, but this allows you the opportunity to challenge yourself!
+I’ll drop the link HERE so you can check out all the details.
 Alright, now to today’s topic.

-This problem gave a big leadway for Japanese Gel Nail companies to make their mark as high quality and especially highly pigmented gel nail formulas.
-Like they literally ran ads making fun of our inability to pigment our black and white gels enough.
+This problem gave a big lead way for Japanese Gel Nail companies to make their mark as high-quality, incredibly highly pigmented gel nail formulas.
+They ran ads making fun of our inability to pigment our black and white gels enough.
 To our credit, we have grown by leaps and bounds!

 Just one more thing before we dive in…

 Japanese gel companies take their color creation so seriously.
-Take for example a Vetro Gel Pot.
+Take, for example, a Vetro Gel Pot.

-Do you see the stars on the lid, this star system defines the texture you can expect while painting the gel on the nails.
-A 3 star texture is highly pigmented and should be used only for line work, or small pigmented detail work.
+Do you see the stars on the lid?
+This star system defines the texture you can expect while painting the gel on the nails.
+A 3-star texture is highly pigmented and should be used only for line work or small pigmented detail work.

-Popular Nail Art Style #1 Nuance
+Popular Nail Art Style #1: Nuance.

-Popular Nail Art Style #2 Embedding, Layering and Texture
+Popular Nail Art Style #2: Embedding, Layering, and Texture.

-I went ahead and looked up the definition of embedding for ya, here’s what Google provided…
+I went ahead and looked up the definition of embedding for ya; here’s what Google provided…

 “To fix (an object) firmly and deeply in a surrounding mass